alienzhou/react-learning/alienact/README.md

 ## Usage

 These libraries maintain the same APIs with the existing technology stack.
-So you can just use them in which way you write before.
+So you can use them in which way you write before.

 For example,